Rural Assistance Nepal

 Kathmandu: RAN supports the work of Women's Foundation.
 Though based in Kathmandu, WF provides women and children from all over Nepal with a shelter from abuse, as well as a running a daycare centre for poor children, a school that children can learn without fear of physical punishment and a wide range of women support services.

-Teachers: RAN pays the salaries of a number of additional teachers in three schools (Garimudi, Deusa and Madela) with the help of sponsors like the Bolton Sacred Heart Primary School in the UK and friends of RAN.
-Teachers have been employed in the schools at Deusa and Garimudi since 2006 and d a primary school teacher in Bardia since 2011.
+Teachers: RAN pays the salaries of a number of additional teachers in schools at Garimudi, Deusa and Madela, with the help of friends of RAN.

-Volunteers: Volunteers help in the schools supported by RAN and schools in other areas.
+Volunteers: Volunteers have helped in the schools supported by RAN and schools in other areas.
 Teacher training is especially invaluable and experienced teachers are particularly in demand, providing a much needed and more sustainable contribution that lasts beyond just the time spent at the school.

 Medical volunteers including medical students completing their elective, nurses, paramedics, doctors and dentists are very useful.
-In particular, Tamekoshi Cooperative Hospital welcomes medics who can help train local medical staff as well as assist at the hospital and mobile clinics and health camps around Ramechapp district.
+In particular, Tamekoshi Cooperative Hospital and Salyan District Hospital welcome medics who can help train local medical staff as well as assist at the hospital, healthposts and health camps.
+Typically, around 20-30 medical volunteers come each year, spending an average of a month or more volunteering at one of several of the hospitals RAN has worked with in Nepal during the past few years.

-Computers for schools: Computers donated by donors helped Garimudi Higher Secondary School to receive recently their first teacher to teach computing using the eight or so computers given to the school.
+Computers for schools: Computers donated by donors helped Garimudi Higher Secondary School have led to the district providing the school with a computer teacher.
 Computers have also been donated to the higher secondary school in Bardia and a secondary school in Pyuthan district.

 School libraries: From kind donations, school libraries have been started at Garimudi, Deusa and a small community school in Rukkum district.